Small-time expansions for local jump-diffusion models with infinite jump activity: Expansion for the transition densities

-\begin{remark} The above lemma is where condition {(\bf C4-ii)} is used.
+\begin{remk} The above lemma is where condition (C4)(ii) is used.
 It could be relaxed to include degenerate diffusion coefficients.
-But in the degenerate case, we need to take a non-trivial $\rho$ (as opposed to $\rho=0$ in the present setting) in the construction of Malliavin operator on the Wiener-Poisson space.
+But in the degenerate case, we need to take a non-trivial $\rho$ (as opposed to $\rho=0$ in the present setting) in the construction of Malliavin operator on the Wiener--Poisson space.
 In this case, the process $U_t$ becomes

 Under suitable conditions on $\rho$, {the above is well-defined and it is also possible to obtain an estimate of the form:}